pennyphp/discussion/README.md

 # discussion
-Only issues about the future of penny ecosystem
+Only issue about the future of penny ecosystem